By Eliza Rawson

 So from dress-down Fridays to vintage chill on a Sunday, these online sites are able to cater to the student budget and make sure you are in keeping with the latest styles.
 Are there any other places that are at the top of your list?
 Let us know.
 Happy Shopping!

-Image Credit: Eliza Rawson and Adobe Stock Image License
+Image: Eliza Rawson & Adobe Stock Image License

 Disclaimer: The Ruskin Journal takes no responsibility with what you do with your money or student loans.
 This is purely a suggestion list.